ReactiveMatter/tunnelcms/readme.md

 Starting from version 2, Tunnel CMS can be extended or improved by plugins.

 Plugins are php files in `core/plugins` directory.
-To enable a plugin, the name of the plugin file must be added to `$site['plugins']` array.
+To enable a plugin, the name of the plugin file must be added to `$site['plugins']` array in `config.php`.

 Plugins file are included autmatically at the start of the process, by `plugin_manager.php`.
 Plugins can hook functions at 4 places: